Royal Rumble (2006): Storylines

-John Cena challenged Edge for the WWE Championship.
+John Cena challenged Edge for Raw's WWE Championship.

 The main feud heading into the Royal Rumble on the Raw brand was between Edge and John Cena, with the two feuding over the WWE Championship.
 The feud started at New Year's Revolution when Cena won an Elimination Chamber match also involving 5 other superstars to retain the WWE title.
 Immediately after the match, however, Vince McMahon came out and stated that Edge was cashing in his Money in the Bank contract that he won at WrestleMania 21.
 Edge then came out with Lita and, two spears later, he pinned Cena to become WWE Champion.
 Then the next night, Edge held a live sex celebration which got smashed up by Cena and Cena delivered an FU on Lita and sent a message to Edge.

 The main feud heading into the Royal Rumble on the SmackDown! brand was between Kurt Angle and Mark Henry over the World Heavyweight Championship.
 The World Heavyweight Championship was originally held by Batista.
 He defended the title against Henry at a SmackDown! live event in a steel cage match.
 Henry was disqualified in the match and Batista retained the title but his triceps were injured.
 As a result, he was forced to vacate the title on the January 13 episode of SmackDown!.
 Later on, a 20-man battle royal was arranged to determine the new World Heavyweight Champion.
 Raw superstar Kurt Angle won the battle royal last eliminating Mark Henry and winning the vacant title thus also starting a rivalry between the two.
 This also made Angle leave Raw and move to SmackDown!.
 The next week, Henry defeated Rey Mysterio to become the Number One Contender to Angle's title.